Healthdirect Free Australian health advice you can count on.

 Should I continue to get cervical screening?

-Yes — you should still have a cervical screening test every 5 years until you’re 74 years of age, to reduce your risk of cancer.
 Changes to your vagina after menopause may mean that cervical screening is uncomfortable.
-Talk with your doctor about your options.
+Talk with your doctor about your choices.

 Resources and support

-• Find an Australian doctor or health professional who specialises in women’s health, menopause and healthy ageing on the Australasian Menopausal Society website.
+To find an Australian doctor who specialises in menopause and healthy ageing, go to the Australasian Menopause Society website.

 Other languages